Ohio Valley Conference: History

-Athletic rivalries, really close colleges and especially when competitors are in relatively close proximity, can generate problems with fan behavior, and the conference leadership struggled with controlling the issue for many years.
+The close geographic proximity of the schools paired with athletic rivalries led to problems with fan behavior, and the conference leadership struggled with controlling the issue for many years.
 When the national debate on the problem reached its apex in the mid-1990s, the OVC unveiled the national first of its kind "Sportsmanship Statement" in 1995, stating the conference's policy on, "... principles of fair play, ethical conduct and respect for one's opponent."
 Since then, the OVC has also introduced individual, team (for each sport), and institutional sportsmanship awards.

 Founded by six schools, the expansions of 2007 and 2011 brought the Ohio Valley Conference membership to twelve schools, the most in its history.
 The OVC dropped to 10 members after the 2020–21 school year, when founding member Eastern Kentucky and Jacksonville State left for the Atlantic Sun Conference (then branded as the ASUN Conference; "ASUN" is still the official abbreviation).
 At that time, the OVC was searching for teams to replace both.

 The OVC lost three more members after the 2021–22 school year.
 Football-sponsoring Austin Peay left for the ASUN, which ultimately launched its own football league in 2022.
 Non-football Belmont left for the Missouri Valley Conference.
 Another football school, founding member Murray State, left for the MVC.
 When announcing its move to the MVC, Murray State announced that it was seeking membership in the football-only Missouri Valley Football Conference, and also announced that it would continue to house its rifle team in the OVC.
 In a separate statement, Murray State's president indicated that the football team would remain in the OVC in the 2022 season, ensuring that the OVC would retain its automatic bid to the FCS playoffs in that season and giving the league more time to add new football members.
 Murray State would eventually be accepted by the MVFC effective in 2023.

 Also in July 2022, the OVC added two non-football members in the University of Arkansas at Little Rock, athletically known as Little Rock, and the University of Southern Indiana, which started a transition from NCAA Division II, plus a new football-sponsoring member in Lindenwood University, also transitioning from D-II.